peteroupc/peteroupc.github.io/colorgen.md

 - generating a mixed reflectance curve by the _weighted geometric mean_ of the source curves, which takes into account the relative proportions of the colors or pigments in the mixture, and
 - converting the mixed reflectance curve to an RGB color.

+Finding a representative reflectance curve for an arbitrary color can be done, for example, by the method described in [Smits 1999](http://www.cs.utah.edu/~bes/papers/color/) or the method described in [Burns 2015](http://scottburns.us/reflectance-curves-from-srgb/).

 For convenience, computing the weighted geometric mean of one or more numbers is given below.